 The entrant agrees that up to three minutes of their film may be used by the Festival in promotional activities including screening a clip on television and on the Festival’s website.

-Acceptance of these regulations implies that the entrant will abide by them in her/his dealings with the Festival and also that she/him is legally entitled to submit the film for consideration.
+Acceptance of these Terms and Conditions implies that the entrant will abide by them in her/his dealings with the Festival and also that she/he is legally entitled to submit the film for consideration.
 Entry to the Festival implies that the entrant has the right to do so, has pre-cleared all materials that comprise the film, and is an authorised representative of the team that holds the intellectual property in the film.

-Entering a film in the Festival implies the acceptance of these regulations.
+Entering a film in the Festival implies the acceptance of these Terms and Conditions.

 The Festival wishes all potential entrants the best of luck with their submission, and their film.